watermint/toolbox/docs/commands/dropbox-team-admin-role-list.md

 # dropbox team admin role list

-List admin roles of the team
+Display all available admin roles in the team with their descriptions and permissions

+Lists all possible admin roles available in your Dropbox team along with their capabilities.
+Reference this before assigning roles to understand permission implications.
+Helps ensure team members receive appropriate access levels.

 # Security